lucianomx/Dupligante/README.md

 Dupligante
 ==========

+A vigilant to control duplicate files with support to removable medias (storag).

-An effort to construct a duplicate file finder with incremental search and customized actions by media store, considering approaches to compare search results from different analyses (medias).
+This is an effort to construct a tool that do incremental searches with support to customized actions over the duplicated files.
+Would be nice to support also comparisons over different search results from different medias (storages).